From Farmington to Thailand and back home again

 Lost in translation

 Translating languages is an extremely difficult process at best.
-Developing the software took Bloom more than three years at a cost of more than $5 million.
+Developing the software took Bloom more than three years and more than $5 million.

 “There are contextual struggles in translating,” he said.
 “We teach our people to write very concisely, richly use adverbs and adjectives.
 I’ll give you an example using a golf course, ‘The course is closed tomorrow.’
 The word course means different things.
 It can be a school class.
 If you get this in English from a golf course, you know what it means.